Ullam Ketkumae: Development and casting

-In April 2002, where it was reported that Shaam and Richa Pallod were going to team up with director Jeeva, who had launched Shaam in 12B (2001), for a college love story titled Pepsi.
-Susi Ganeshan had appealed for the title Pepsi for a film; however, since the title Pepsi was registered by Jeeva, Ganeshan ended up renaming his film Five Star (2002).
+In April 2002, it was reported that Shaam and Richa Pallod were going to team up with director Jeeva, who had launched Shaam in 12B (2001), for a college love story titled Pepsi.
+Susi Ganesan had appealed for the title Pepsi for a film; however, since the title Pepsi was registered by Jeeva, Ganesan ended up renaming his film Five Star (2002).
 The title Pepsi had stemmed from the first letter from the names of the five friends — Priya, Emaan, Pooja, Shyam and Irene.
-The film was later renamed and the film took part of the brand Pepsi's tagline in Tamil Nadu – Ullam Ketkumae More – as the new title.
+The film was later renamed Ullam Ketkumae, taking part of the soft drink brand Pepsi's then slogan in Tamil Nadu, Ullam Ketkumae More, translated from Yeh Dil Maange More.

 Laila was reported to be the lead heroine among the cast.
 Asin signed the film and the film was meant to mark her début in Tamil films.
 This was the second film that Asin worked on after the Malayalam film Narendran Makan Jayakanthan Vaka (2001).
 While working as a software engineer, Jamshad was approached by Jeeva to audition for the film in 2003 after Jeeva spotted him walking in his neighbourhood.
 Jeeva gave Jamshad the stage name of Arya for this film.
 Pooja was also signed on to make her début.
 Srinath, who worked as an assistant director under Jeeva in 12B, was cast in this film as Shaam and Arya's friend.
 Rajesh dubbed for Malayalam actor Murali in the film.
 Model Hemanth Kumar was cast as a college student.